Nonna, what are we eating today?

 On a usual Saturday morning in my teens, Nonna was up early, making home made pasta.
 My Nonna, Delia, lived with us, and as a young girl my memories of her circle around food.

-Her speciality was ciriole, a hand-made thick, spaghetti-like pasta.
-Lunch at the table was big deal for our family.
+Her specialty was ciriole, a hand-made thick, spaghetti-like pasta.
+Lunch at the table was a big deal for our family.
 As my mum and dad went to work in the restaurant most afternoons, lunch was our ‘family time’.

 I’d come down the stairs at home of a morning and the first smell was of the coffee ; the second was the smell of the fresh dough.